Symbicort Turbohaler is a preventer inhaler used to help people manage their asthma symptoms.

 - To take the treatment hold it slightly away from your mouth

 - Put the Symbicort Turbohaler mouthpiece between your teeth making sure not to chew or bite on the mouthpiece

 - Next, breathe in hard and deep through your mouth

-- Remove the inhaler from your mouth then gently breathe out
+- Remove the inhaler from your mouth, close your mouth and hold for 10 seconds

 - Repeat according to how many inhalations you need

 - The amount is quite small that is inhaled so you might not taste anything but if you have followed the above steps the treatment will have reached your lungs